Backing track: Equipment

+Vocal suppression in recorded music has historically been approached through spatial and spectral filtering.
+The most common technique relies on attenuating the centre channel of the stereo panorama, where the lead vocal is typically situated, or on isolating narrow formant regions.
+The fundamental weakness of these methods lies in their inability to act selectively upon the vocal signal alone: any instruments that match the target source in spectral content and spatial position are suppressed in their entirety, often vanishing without a trace.

+The arrival of deep neural architectures trained on annotated multi-track recordings brought a breakthrough to the problem of source separation.
+In particular, Sonicworx Isolate was the first specialized application created exclusively for this task.
+Today’s models reconstruct instrumental parts with an accuracy not possible with other techniques.
+However, a substantial body of recordings remains problematic for such algorithms, their output marred by conspicuous artefacts.
+The difficulties most often arise with material that features aggressive non-linear vocal processing, heavy masking in the 2–5 kHz range, or acoustic scenes that stray far from the training distribution.

 Issues

 The use of backing tracks has drawn criticism from some music critics.
 Many fans dislike the use of tracks live, feeling that they detract from the integrity and honesty of a live performance.
 The amount of criticism tends to vary with the number of backing tracks used.
 The playback of additional audio such as rapid, complex synthesizer parts or string section parts while a band plays live tends to draw the least criticism; the heaviest is usually reserved for backup tracks that include all or most of the backup band's performance.
 Some musicians have spoken out against the use of backing tracks; notably, Elton John said in 2004 that "anyone who lip-syncs in public onstage when you pay 75 pounds to see them should be shot."
 Federico Mondelli from Frozen Crown writes songs that grew too complex for the two guitarists, so he hired a third guitarist.
 "All these sound engineers and friends were advising us to use a backing track, but of course we didn’t want that – we really despise that!
 We wanted a real person".

 However, some musicians defend the use of tracks.
 For instance, Pet Shop Boys state that "There's no sneaky secrecy about it" and that their electronically based music would sound "sloppy" if played live, a view that has been echoed by other electronic groups.
 Roger Waters has admitted to using a pre-recorded vocal track to augment his live vocals on certain songs; his band member Norbert Stachel has agreed that it would be better for Waters to use the track than to lose his voice.